 I love to cook and bake, and I have a lot of what my family likes to call “kitchen toys” to use.
 Everything I list I own, have used, and rely on to make delicious things for my readers.

 - Slow Cooker.
-This is what I love for those school days where I know I won’t have time to make a healthy dinner.
+This is what I love about those school days where I know I won’t have time to make a healthy dinner.
 Just toss ingredients into the slow cooker and come home to dinner.
 My favorite slow cooker recipes are my 5 Ingredient Pulled Pork and my 5 Ingredient Pot Roast.

 - Instant Pot, though I have a no-name brand by Cosori, this has been an amazing time saver for me!!
 You can roast a whole chicken in just 30 minutes in a pressure cooker!
 My favorite pressure cooker recipes are these Gluten Free BBQ Turkey Meatballs and this easy Gluten Free Blueberry Oatmeal.